-This course is designed to enable the student to use the touch method of keyboarding through classroom instruction and outside lab.
-Emphasis is on speed and accuracy in keying alphabetic, symbol, and numeric information using the typewriter or microcomputer keyboard.
-Upon completion students should be able to demonstrate proper technique and an acceptable rate of speed and accuracy, as defined by the course syllabus, in the production of basic business documents such as memos, letters, reports, and tables.
+This course is designed to enable students to use the touch method of keyboarding through classroom instruction and outside lab.
+Emphasis is on speed and accuracy in keying alphabetic, symbol, and numeric information using a keyboard.
+Upon completion students should be able to demonstrate proper technique and an acceptable rate of speed and accuracy, as defined by the course syllabus, in the production of basic business documents such as memoranda, letters, reports, etc.